AlessandroSaviolo/depthcompletion/README.md

 ---

 ## Contributing
-Contributions are encouraged!
-Feel free to submit pull requests to:
+Contributions are welcome!
+You can:
 - Extend functionality.
 - Improve documentation.
 - Fix bugs or issues.
+Feel free to submit pull requests or open issues.

 ---